Quantum communication networks with defects in silicon carbide: The silicon carbide platform

-SiC photonic crystal cavities have reached extremely high quality factors of $6.3\times10^5$ while maintaining a small mode volume of $2.1\left(\lambda/n\right)^3$, corresponding to $\Upsilon=3\times 10^5$ \cite{Song2019}.
-While no integration with Fabry-Pérot resonators has been reported for SiC, devices using membranes of other materials have yielded promising results.
-As an example, a Fabry-Pérot microcavity containing an yttrium orthosilicate (YSO) membrane reached $\Upsilon=7\times10^3$ \cite{Merkel2020}.
-Recently, microcavities with smaller mode volume and higher finesse have been demonstrated, indicating that $\Upsilon=2\times10^4$ could be reached for SiC \cite{Fait2021}.
-While the enhancement factor is expected to be lower than for optimized photonic crystal cavities, Fabry-Pérot microcavities offer highly efficient coupling to single-mode fibers and integration with micro-electro-mechanical systems for individual tuning in large-scale systems \cite{Derntl2014}.
+SiC photonic crystal cavities have reached extremely high quality factors of $6.3\times10^5$ while maintaining a small mode volume of $2.1\left(\lambda/n\right)^3$, corresponding to $\Upsilon=3\times 10^5$~\cite{Song2019}.
+While integration of SiC with Fabry-Pérot resonators at telecom wavelengths remains unreported, recent work has demonstrated SiC membrane-based microcavities at a different wavelength regime~\cite{hessenauer2025cavityenhancementv2centers}, indicating promising potential for future development.
+In the telecom domain, a Fabry-Pérot microcavity containing an yttrium orthosilicate (YSO) membrane reached $\Upsilon=7\times10^3$~\cite{Merkel2020}.
+Recently, microcavities with smaller mode volume and higher finesse have been demonstrated, indicating that $\Upsilon=2\times10^4$ could be reached for SiC~\cite{Fait2021}.
+While the enhancement factor is expected to be lower than for optimized photonic crystal cavities, Fabry-Pérot microcavities offer highly efficient coupling to single-mode fibers and integration with micro-electro-mechanical systems for individual tuning in large-scale systems~\cite{Derntl2014}.

-From a combination of measurements and \emph{ab-initio} calculations, vanadium on the $\alpha$ site of 4H SiC is expected to have a branching ratio of $\gamma_{ZPL}/\gamma_{tot}\simeq9\,\%$ \cite{Spindlberger2019}, giving $C$ approaching 100 for the best reported Fabry-Pérot microcavities, and even approaching 1000 for the best reported photonic crystal cavities, respectively.
-In both cases, a high contrast between coupled and uncoupled spin states can be expected.
+From a combination of measurements and \emph{ab-initio} calculations, vanadium on the $\alpha$ site of 4H SiC is expected to have a branching ratio of $\gamma_{ZPL}/\gamma_{tot}\simeq9\,\%$~\cite{Spindlberger2019}, giving $C$ approaching 100 for the best reported Fabry-Pérot microcavities, and even approaching 1000 for the best reported photonic crystal cavities, respectively~\cite{Fait2021,Song2019}.
+In both cases, high contrast between coupled and uncoupled spin states can be expected.